GoogleChrome/web.dev/src/site/content/en/blog/aurora-resource-inlining/index.md

 ## Conclusions

-In this post we touched on some of the collaboration between Chrome and Web frameworks.
+In this post we touched on some of the collaboration between Chrome and web frameworks.
 If you're a framework author and recognize some of the problems we tackled in your technology, we hope our findings inspire you to apply similar performance optimizations.